Blood cancer research grant opportunities

-at the forefront of leukemia, lymphoma, myeloma, MDS, and MPNs research at cancer centres throughout Canada.
-We award grants for studies that will advance our mission to find cures for blood cancers and improve the quality of life of those affected by blood cancer.
-These studies range from basic research projects that will lead to a better understanding of blood cancers, to translational research projects that show high promise for translating basic biomedical knowledge to clinical application.
+The Leukemia & Lymphoma Society of Canada (LLSC) funds research of blood cancers by scientists working in leukemia, lymphoma, myeloma, MDS and MPNs research at cancer centres across Canada.
+LLSC awards grants for studies that will advance our mission to find cures for blood cancers and improve the quality of life of people affected by a blood cancer.
+These studies range from basic research projects that will lead to a better understanding of blood cancers, to translational research projects that show high promise for bringing biomedical knowledge to clinical application.

 Our competitions